Nash Keyes, B.A.

 Street address: 210 Whitney Ave., New Haven CT 06511

-I’m Nash (they/them/theirs), a postgrad associate in EPS!
-I work with John Wettlaufer on stochastic differential equation models of paleoclimate data.
+I’m Nash (they/them), a postgrad associate in EPS!
+I work with John Wettlaufer on stochastic differential equation modeling of paleoclimate data.
 Specifically, I work with the 800,000-year EPICA ice core record of carbon dioxide, methane, and temperature.
-For my senior thesis, I did multifractal analysis and multidimensional stochastic model fitting of EPICA data, and I am continuing that work now with the study of stochastic resonance modeling of glacial cycles.
+I am continuing research I did in my senior thesis on multifractal analysis and multidimensional stochastic model fitting of EPICA data.

 I graduated from Yale College in 2021 with a B.A in Applied Mathematics, in the Earth & Planetary Sciences track.
 During college, I interned in the Earth Sciences division at NASA GSFC, worked with Mary-Louise Timmermans in EPS on Arctic Ocean data analysis, and was a founding member of the Applied Mathematics DSAC (Departmental Student Advisory Committee).
 I also was a staffer at the LGBTQ Office, president of Trans@Yale (the undergraduate organization for transgender & nonbinary students), and was involved in climate justice activism with the EJC.